-The site is mapped as being subject to Class 4 Acid Sulfate Soils as shown in Figure 14.
-As the Planning Proposal seeks an intensification of use of the Site from R5 Large Lot Residential to R1 General Residential, an Acid Sulfate Soils Study is required to be prepared prior to public exhibition of the Planning Proposal.
-Regional Geotechnical Solutions (RGS) have been engaged to provide an Acid Sulfate Soils Report in respect to the Site, the Planning Proposal and the concept subdivision plan.
-The report by RGS will be submitted to Council prior to public exhibition.
+The site is mapped as being subject to Class 4 and 5 Acid Sulfate Soils as shown in Figure 14.
+As the Planning Proposal seeks an intensification of use of the Site from R5 Large Lot Residential to R1 General Residential, an Acid Sulfate Soils Assessment has been undertaken by Hunter Geotechnical Services and is provided at Appendix L.